peggyjs/code-peggy-language/README.md

   merely informative ones.
 Some grammar compiler passes will give informative messages about optimizations.
 Those may be more annoying to you than helpful, depending on your approach to grammar writing.
+- `peggyLanguageServer.debounceMS` [default: *200*] Amount of time to wait
+  after a file has changed before running.
+Longer times use less CPU but are less responsive.
+- `peggyLanguageServer.filePattern` [default: *%s/%s.js*] Convert a grammar
+  name to a JS file to output, using this first `%s` as the directory and the second `%s` as the unsuffixed name of the grammar.
+This is useful in a per- workspace configuration file so that `import` and `require` work from the correct output directory.

 ## Syntax Highlighting